St. John Nepomucene Catholic Church - New York City

 The beauty of St. John’s Church was enhanced by a new marble altar and baldachinno erected in 1956.
 At the same time, a new organ was installed to improve the liturgical services.
 All this is a beautiful tribute to the deep faith and generosity of the thousands of the faithful who regarded St. John’s as their Parish and Monsignor Krasula as their pastor for 52 years.

-Today, St. John's Church is home to a variety of parishioners, and confessions are heard in Slovak, English, Polish, Italian, and Russian.
+Today, St. John's Church is home to a diverse congregation, and confessions are heard in Slovak, English, Polish, Italian, and Russian.

 Geo.
 Kilgen & Son Organ, Op.
 7763 (1956) in St. John Nepomucene Catholic Church - New York City